Waffle House shooting victims include college students and an employee

 They died at the hands of a seminude gunman who got out of his truck, walked into the Antioch Waffle House and began shooting until a man wrestled the gun away from him.

-Each of them was under 30; the oldest victim was 29 and the youngest was 20.
+The oldest victim was 29 and the youngest was 20.
 Two of them were college students.
 One was a Waffle House employee.

 Here's what we know about the victims: